José Moscardó Ituarte: Spanish Civil War

 The defence of the Alcázar became a symbol of heroism in Francoist Spain.
 Moscardó was promoted to Army General after the relief of the Alcázar, and put in command of the Soria Division.
 In 1938 he was given command of the Aragon Army Corps, but took part in no further heroic episodes.

 Franco, however, knew the value of propaganda and authorized Moscardó to wear a special black cloak of mourning for his son over his army uniform.
 This he did for the rest of his life, so that every soldier who saw him would know who he was.

-In Francoist Spain
+Francoist Spain

 In late 1944, Moscardó, in command at Barcelona, led the successful defence against incursions by Spanish communists via the Val d'Aran into Lleida.
 In March 1945 he was named head of Franco's Casa Militar (personal military staff).

 In 1948, he was created Count of the Alcázar de Toledo and a Grandee of Spain.

 His singular passion remained football, and, to his pleasure, he coached the Spanish football team at the 1948 London Olympic Games and the 1952 Games in Helsinki.

 In 1947, he was responsible for returning the Spain National Football Team main colour to red, which had been changed in 1939 due to its association with the Republicans.